Another

 |

-to be quite cheerful, talkative, sharp, energetic and enthusiastic about his time in Oceanside,
+to be utterly charming and delightful, quite cheerful, talkative, sharp, energetic and enthusiastic about his time in Oceanside,

 The 80 year-old Jazzbo told me he remembers everything